antononcube/Raku-Data-Reshapers/README.md

 This Raku package has data reshaping functions for different data structures that are coercible to full arrays.

-Here is list of the data structures that are in scope:
+Here is list of the supported data structures and reshaping operations over them:

   - Positional-of-hashes
     - Cross tabulation